skyvers/skyve-dev-guide/_pages/appendix.md

 ## Deploying a Skyve Application

-Skyve applications as a single web archive (`.war`) folder, containing the application metadata and framework components.
+Skyve applications as a single web archive (`.war`) folder, containing the application metadata and Skyve platform components.
 By default, Skyve `.war` folders are deployed 'exploded' or 'unzipped'.

 The `.war` folder is deployed with a `.json` settings file and a `-ds.xml` datasource file.